FutureMarkRwanda/charge-my-device-rpm-repo/README.md

 # Charge My Device RPM Repository

-This repository provides the `charge-my-device` RPM package for Fedora, allowing you to install the Presence Eye application, which controls PresenceEye Smart Extensions and configures B-Bot.
+This repository provides the `charge-my-device` RPM package for Fedora, allowing you to install the Charge My Device application, to seamlessly charge your device using PresenceEye Smart Extensions.
+It automates charging tasks and monitors your device’s power levels, ensuring efficient and reliable power management.

 ## Installation Instructions